 Christoph Wolff, Walter Emery, Eugene Helm, Ernest Warburton

-Bach Family has been written by some eminent musicologists to wide some entries of the famous Grove Dictionary (I already talked of the limits of these biographies in the post about Handel) and, even if the largest part of the book is dedicated to the most famous Bach, Johann Sebastian, five chapters are devoted to Johann Christoph, Wilhelm Friedemann, Carl Philip Emanuel, Johann Christoph Friedrich and Johann Christian, respectively Johann Sebastian’s uncle and sons.
+Bach Family has been written by some eminent musicologists to wide some entries of the famous New Grove Dictionary (I already discussed the limits of these biographies in the post about Handel) and, even if the largest part of the book is dedicated to the most famous Bach, Johann Sebastian, five chapters are devoted to Johann Christoph, Wilhelm Friedemann, Carl Philip Emanuel, Johann Christoph Friedrich and Johann Christian, respectively Johann Sebastian’s uncle and sons.

 The book opens with an introduction, edited by Christoph Wolff, which summarizes the reasons why one family has generated so many musicians and includes short biographical sketches of the less important members, who find they right places in the genealogical tree, more necessary than ever.